 The Converse University Residential Life Staff hopes that you will have a fun and exciting year.
 You are beginning a new adventure in communication, friendship, and interaction.
 Living in a residence hall community offers you opportunities to learn about yourself and others.
 Converse is a residential university, meaning on-campus living is a valuable experience where in and out of class learning merge.

-Our approach to first-year assignments is not to grant single rooms because we believe that community living is an integral part of the first-year college experience.
+Our approach to first-year assignments is not to grant single rooms because we believe that community living is an integral part of the first-year experience.
 All first-year students are assigned to two residence halls designated for first-year housing.
 Transfer students will be housed on one floor of an upper-class residence hall.
 Each residence hall has student development staff, programming and facilities available to help you as a student.

 Living with a Roommate

 Sharing a room with someone is similar to other relationships—to be successful, it requires openness, flexibility and respect.

 Your residence hall room is a place to sleep, study, learn and live.
 However, the room can be much more than that.
 It might be the gathering place for your hallmates, a haven for intellectual thought or a place to relax.
 To a large extent, the quality of life in your room will depend on the relationship developed between you and your roommate.